Airlink: Ownership

-Sishen Iron Ore Company Community Development Trust, via its subsidiary Sishen Iron Ore Company Community Development Trust Investment Holdings, acquired a 32.51% stake in the company in June 2012.
+Sishen Iron Ore Company Community Development Trust, via its subsidiary Sishen Iron Ore Company Community Development Trust Investment Holdings, acquired a 32.5% stake in the company in June 2012.
 The original founders, Airlink, Rodger Foster and Barrie Webb, remain shareholders.

+In August 2024, Qatar Airways, acquired a 25% shareholding.
+Qatar Airways' stake is the maximum foreign ownership amount permissible under South African law.
+As part of the purchase agreement, Qatar Airways will hold two of the fourteen seats on Airlink's board.

 Head office

 Airlink's head office is in the 3rd office block of the Greenstone Office Park in the Greenstone Hill suburb of Ekurhuleni in Gauteng, South Africa.

 Programs

 Skybucks

-Airlink announced that its highly anticipated loyalty programme will launched on 1 March 2023.
-This comes after numerous customer suggestions to be rewarded for their loyalty to Airlink, which left the Southern-African airline overwhelmed.
+Airlink announced that its loyalty programme would be launched on 1 March 2023.
+This comes after numerous customer suggestions to be rewarded for their loyalty to Airlink, which left the Southern African airline overwhelmed.

-The frequent flyer program will include 3 membership tiers, with eligibility determined by the number of sectors or legs of a journey flown in 12 months.
-A regular return flight from Johannesburg's OR Tambo to Durban's King Shaka which comprises two sectors.
+The frequent flyer program will include three membership tiers, with eligibility determined by the number of sectors or legs of a journey flown in 12 months.
+A regular return flight from Johannesburg's OR Tambo to Durban's King Shaka comprises two sectors.

-The Blue Tier is for customers who have flown less than 18 sectors, while the Red Tier is for those with 18 to 34 sectors.
-The Emerald Tier is for those with more than 35 sectors, and the final Black Tier is by invitation only.
-Each tier will earn rewards at a different rate, as the higher levels will earn more Skybucks for the same flight and fare.
-Emerald Tier holders can access SLOW lounges at any major international airports.